Cultural Investment Portfolio takes a fresh approach to unrestricted

 according to the information gathered from the Massachusetts

-Pumped $1.2 billion into the state's economy through direct spending.
+Pumped more than $1 billion into the state’s economy through direct spending

-Delivered public programs that drew nearly 29 million people - more than 18 million attended for free!
+Delivered public programs that drew more than 20 million people.
+Nearly half of these individuals attended for free!

-Served 3.6 million children with arts, history, and science education programs.
+Served nearly 3.7 million children with arts, history, and science education programs through school partnerships and afterschool programs

-Generated more than $121 million in individual contributions from residents of Massachusetts and beyond.
+Generated more than $138 million in individual contributions from residents of Massachusetts and beyond

 The Cultural Investment Portfolio is not a traditional grant program, but a partnership that will better position the cultural sector as vital components of Massachusetts’ economy and the quality of life of our citizens.